medic/nginx-local-ip/README.md

 for you 😉.

-**Docker note**: A local image is created the first time executed, and there is no need to rebuild it if you change the Nginx configuration, unless you want to make changes in the Dockerfile script, or the `entrypoint.sh` file.
+**Docker note**: A local image is created the first time executed, and there is no need to rebuild it if you change the Nginx configuration or the `entrypoint.sh` file, unless you want to make changes in the Dockerfile script, so if you edit the Nginx configuration, or want to change the ports mapped, only restart the container is needed.

 ### Public SSL certificate